AwesomeAley/ObsidianNotes/School Class Notes/Introduction to Unix/Linux Commands.md

 ps - list processes for current user running on the system
 	ps aux - list all processes
-top - real time statistics on processes
+top - real time statistics on processes kill (PID of process) - end a process
+	- SIGTERM - Kill the process, but allow it to do some cleanup tasks beforehand
+- SIGKILL - Kill the process - doesn't do any cleanup after the fact
+- SIGSTOP - Stop/suspend a process

 **Filesystem Navigation**